DIY Pickleball Court

 • Measure the desired dimensions, mark the specific areas, and carefully apply painter’s tape to outline where the lines will be painted.

-• Prior to painting, apply a tape sealer along the edges of the tape to prevent paint from seeping beneath it.
+• Before painting, apply a tape sealer along the edges of the tape to prevent paint from seeping beneath it.

 • Allow your tape sealer to dry completely, and you may initiate your painting.